aolszowka/MsBuildProjectReferenceFixer/README.md

 ## Usage
 ```
-Usage: MsBuildProjectReferenceFixer.exe [validatedirectory] directory
+Usage: MsBuildProjectReferenceFixer C:\ProjectDirectory\ [-validate]

-Scans given directory for MsBuild Projects; Correcting their ProjectReference tags.
+Scans given directory for MsBuild Projects; Correcting their ProjectReference
-Invalid Command/Arguments.
-Valid commands are:

-[directory]                   - [MODIFIES] Spins through the specified directory
-                                and all subdirectories for Project files cleans
-                                any invalid ProjectReference tags.
-ALWAYS Returns 0.
-validatedirectory [directory] - [READS] Spins through the specified directory
-                                and all subdirectories for Project files prints
-                                all paths that are NOT 'Valid'.
-Returns the
-                                number of invalid paths.
+tags.

+This program will modify the specified Target Directory always returning an exit
+code of zero, regardless of how many projects were fixed.

+If you run this program with the validate argument, instead of modifying the
+projects, the exit code will be equal to the number of projects that would have
+been fixed.

+In all cases the program will print out the projects that needed to be fixed.

+               <>            The directory to spin though for Project Files
+      --validate             Indicates if this tool should only be run in
+                               validation mode
+  -?, -h, --help             Show this message and exit
 ```

 ## Hacking